1. Home

 E-Hail Pilot Program

 The E-Hail Pilot Program is an on-demand travel option for eligible Access-A-Ride customers.
-This program is currently in a pilot stage, expanding to 3,600 customers in 2023 by invitation only.
-Pilot customers, who will be selected at random by the MTA, will have the opportunity to try out this more flexible travel option and help MTA evaluate the program’s benefits.
+Pilot customers have been selected at random by the MTA and have the opportunity to try out a more flexible travel option and help the MTA evaluate the program’s benefits.

-The program changes described below enable us to go beyond the original 1,200 pilot participants and bring the program in line with successful on-demand programs across the US.
-Starting on August 21, customers will be placed into either the High Volume or Distance program.
+The Pilot Program will continue to run through at least the end of 2024, as we continue to evaluate program costs and benefits and hear feedback from participants.
+The program changes described below have enabled us to go beyond the original pilot participants and bring the program in line with successful on-demand programs across the US.

-In the High Volume program, participants can take up to 40 on-demand trips per calendar month that are subsidized by Access-A-Ride.
-A participant pays an initial charge of $4 for each trip, and the MTA will subsidize up to $25 of the cost of each trip.
+In this third phase of the pilot, participants can take up to 25 or 40 subsidized on-demand trips per calendar month, as determined by each customer’s previous paratransit usage.
+A participant pays an initial charge of $4 for each trip, and the MTA will subsidize up to $60 of the cost of each trip.

-This means that with the MTA subsidy a participant will only pay $4 for a trip costing up to $29.
-A participant can book a trip that costs more than $29 but will be responsible for paying the remaining balance.
+This means that with the MTA subsidy, a participant will only pay $4 for a trip that costs up to $64.
+A participant can book a trip that costs more than $64, but will be responsible for paying the remaining balance.

 $4